Stroke Conference Education Sessions

 Track: Program Management

 This session requires an additional fee to attend.
+This session will not be recorded and will be available in-person only.

 Calling all new and experienced recruits!
 This pre-con is designed to provide education specific to the role of the stroke coordinator.
 Sessions will focus on the evolving role of the stroke coordinator, tactics for successful program and meeting management, integration of data and research, and hot topics in stroke care and certification.
 Collaborate with colleagues from across the country to improve stroke care and leverage the coordinator role to lead successful stroke teams.